DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/WORKSPACES/EDI Sales order processing.md

 ### Pending POA confirm
 EDI orders will be placed on hold when a Purchase order confirmation must be received from the customer following receipt of a POA.
-Note: Purchase order confirmation requirements are setup via **PO confirmation required** field on the Customer purchase order acknowledgement settings profiles.
+Note: Purchase order confirmation requirements are setup via **PO confirmation required** field on the Customer [POA document settings profiles](../SETUP/SETTING%20PROFILES/Customer%20purchase%20order%20acknowledgement.md).

 ### Open consignment notes
-Open consignments will be available where the Customer advanced shippiong notice's setting profile's **ASN strategy** is set to _consolidated_ packing slips.
+Open consignments will be available where the [Customer advanced shipping notice document setting profile](../SETUP/SETTING%20PROFILES/Customer%20advanced%20shipping%20notice.md)'s **ASN strategy** is set to _consolidated_ packing slips.
 Where this is the case, a consolidated consignment should be sent at the end of each day to coincide with the dispatch of the goods.

 Field	            | Description
 :--               |:--